slecrom/ENS_HTS_2025/docs/Usefultips.md

 To upload a file to the cluster
 ```
-scp '<path to your local folder>' '<your login>@core.cluster.france-bioinformatique.fr:/<absolute path to the target folder>'
+scp '<path to your local file>' '<your login>@core.cluster.france-bioinformatique.fr:/<absolute path to the target folder>'
 ```

 ***